overturetool/overturetool.github.io/_netmeetings/Net-Meeting-89.md

 The MC/DC Code Coverage plugin is now integrated in the interpreter via the DBGPv2 protocol.
 Any model can be intereted and MC/DC data (in the form of an .xml file) will be generated and placed alongside the exiting .covtl files.
 There is no way to visualize this data at the moment, though that is ongoing work.
 See https://github.com/jmcPereira/overture for more.

+#### VDM-SL to JML generation

+PJ has developed a first version of the VDM-SL to JML generator that generates JML annotations corresponding to the pre/post conditions, state invariants and named type invariants in a VDM-SL model.
+Just like the VDM-SL to Java generator, the JML generator can currently only be invoked via the command-line although the plan is to also make it accessible from the Overture IDE.

 ##  Release Planning

 #### topic 1